-Partner 6 - Danmarks Meteorologiske Institut (Short Name: DMI)
+Partner 6 - Danmarks Meteorologiske Institut (Short name: DMI)

 DMI is the national meteorological service for Denmark, Greenland and the Faeroe Islands.
 Through scientific research and development, DMI secures the optimum accomplishment of its tasks and serves the community with up-to-date information on weather and climate and other geophysical issues.
-Research areas include climate science, oceanography, development of the DMI-HIRLAM numberical weather forecasting system, and middle atmosphere physics.
+Research areas include climate science, oceanography, development of the DMI-HIRLAM numerical weather forecasting system, and middle atmosphere physics.
 The Danish Climate Centre at DMI has extensive experience in research on climate variability and on regional and global climate modelling.
 The modelling experience includes studies of climatic sensitivity to external forcing, natural climate variability, seasonal and decadal prediction as well as model development.
 The Danish Climate Centre has taken part in numerous EU supported projects on global and regional climate modelling and science of the middle atmosphere, recently including ENSEMBLES, PRUDENCE, SCOUT-O3, COMBINE etc.

-DMI will mainly contribute to work packages 5, 6 and 7.
-In WP5, DMI will develop and apply an ensembles surrogate technique to attribute extreme events to either natural variability or climate change.
-In WP6, DMI will identify key mechanisms and processes of extreme events related mainly to winter cold spells (Arctic sea ice, Northern Annual Mode).
-In WP7, DMI will lead the in-depth analysis on cold spells.
+DMI will mainly contribute to work-packages 2, 3, and 4.
+In WP2 DMI will develop and apply an ensemble surrogate technique to attribute extreme events to either natural variability or climate change.
+In WP3 DMI will identify key mechanisms and processes of extreme events related mainly to winter cold spells (arctic sea ice, Northern Annular Mode).
+In WP4 DMI will lead the in-depth analysis on cold spells.

-Bo Christiansen, Senior Scientist, has addressed a number of topics focussed on atmospheric dynamics circulation regimes, climate sensitivity, the coupling between the troposphere, climate sensitivity and paleo-reconstructions.
+Bo Christiansen, Senior Scientist, has addressed a number of topics focused on atmospheric dynamics circulation regimes, climate sensitivity, the coupling between the troposphere, climate sensitivity and paleo-reconstructions.
 The overarching issue has been statistical methods.
-He has made extensive use of climate models but he has also experience with simpler models such as one-dimensional radiative-convective models.
+He has made extensive use of climate models but he has also experience with simpler models such as 1-dim radiative-convective models.
 He has co-ordinated two international research projects, CliChem and ROCS, financed by the European Commission.
 In the period 2001-2005 he was a member of the board for the Climate Programme (KlimaProg) under the Norwegian Research Council.
 He has authored or co-authored more than 50 refereed papers.

 Peter Thejll, Senior Scientist.
 Extensive experience in statistical analysis of climate data.
-Peter has worked on climate change attribution studies in the context of the Sun-Climate proposal.
-He has gained modelling experience from the Quantify project where a model for airplane contrail advection was investigated, plus extensive experience with ENSEMBLES data in terms of emergence of climate change signals in temperature and preciptation over Europe.
-Peter has also carried out investigation into drought indices and their evolution in historic data and based on the ENSEMBLES scenario data, plus radiance modelling of Earth scenes based on DWD CMSAF project Earth Observation data.
+Has worked on Climate change attribution studies in the context of the Sun-Climate proposal.
+Modelling experience from the Quantify project where a model for airplane contrail advection was investigated.
+Extensive experience with ENSEMBLES data in terms of emergence of climate change signals in temperature and precipitation over Europe.
+Also investigating into drought indices and their evolution in historic data and based on the ENSEMBLES scenario data.
+Radiance modelling of Earth scenes based on DWD CMSAF project Earth Observation data.

-Shuting Yang, Senior Scientist.
+Shuting Yang: Senior Scientist.
 Extensive experience in areas of climate modelling, climate variability and climate change.
-Shuting's work covers topics including atmospheric circulation regimes, climate sensitivity and feedbacks, and climate prediction and projections - by using both idealised, simplified circulation models and Earth System models.
-Shuting is in charge of global climate model development at the Danish Climate Centre and involved in the development of the European Earth System model (EC_Earth) and its CMIP5 simulations.
-He is a Panel Member for Natural and Engineering sciences under the Swedish Research Council, 2012.
+Work covers topics including atmospheric circulation regimes, climate sensitivity and feedbacks, and climate prediction and projections, by using both idealized, simplified circulation model and Earth System models.
+In charge of global climate model development at the Danish Climate Centre and involvement in the development of the European Earth System model, EC-Earth, and its CMIP5 simulations.
+Panel Member for Natural and Engineering sciences under the Swedish Research Council, 2012.